Copy page

 createdAtnumberCreation timestamp in microseconds (readonly)

-contextRecord<string, unknown>Per-execution key-value storage.
+contextRecord<string, unknown>Mutable per-execution scratch storage.
 See Context Storage

 executionExecutionState | nullExecution state during active execution, null at rest.
 See Execution State